The Best Hotels in La Palma, Canary Islands

 4.4/5 (9 Reviews)

 Courtesy of Hotel Eden La Palma / Expedia.com

 Comfortable and budget-friendly, Hotel Eden La Palma is a great choice for exploring the island.
 The 19-room hotel is a 10-minute drive from the Caldera de Taburiente National Park, home to endangered trees and birds and the Roque de los Muchachos – at 2,423m (7,949ft) above sea level, it’s La Palma’s highest point.
 Rooms at the hotel are simple yet cosy and open onto furnished patios.
 It’s worth booking here for the mountain views alone.

-Hotel Hacienda De Abajo
+Hotel Hacienda De Abajo - adults only

 Hotel San Telmo

 At such reasonable rates, you’ll be wondering what the catch is at this boutique gem.
 The converted 17th-century townhouse of eight individually-styled guest rooms set around a pretty courtyard, is brimming with charm.
 Located in the oldest part of Santa Cruz de La Palma, the small rooftop terrace offers sun loungers and sea views.
 Friendly, attentive service from the owners is also guaranteed.